The FBI arrested a sixth Paterson police officer on Tuesday morning as part of its corruption investigation, announced U.S. attorney Craig Carpenito.

 Authorities said the victim was released on the same day.
 Before leaving the police headquarters, the victim asked the police officer at the property window about the $10,000.
 The officer replied that no one had turned anything in.

 The victim filed an Internal Affairs complaint.
-Pent and Ramos did not act police police officers, but handle the situation like a robbery, according to the victim.
+Pent and Ramos did not act like police officers, but handle the situation like a robbery, according to the victim.

 Ramos was indicted last week for his role in the incident.